astronomer/devrel-public-workshops-archive/README.md

         return f"Please provide a summary for the following book:\n\nTitle: {book_info['title']}\nAuthor: {book_info['author']}\nDescription: {book_info['description']}"
    ```
 3. Adjust the task dependencies in the Dag so that `get_book_summary` comes after `search_vector_db_for_a_book`.
 There are multiple ways to do this, but one easy way looks like this: `get_book_summary(search_vector_db_for_a_book())`.
 4. Save the file.
-Then go back to the Airflow UI and check that your changes are reflected (this might take up to a minute).
+Then go back to the Airflow UI and check that your changes are reflected (this might take up to 30 seconds, or you can forse an update by running `astro dev run dags reserialize`).
 Once your new task shows up, run the Dag again and check out the LLM results in the task logs!
-5. Bonus: Now that we have made a structural change to this Dag, we can see the Dag versioning feature at work.
+5. Bonus: Now that we have made a structural change to this Dag, we can see the [Dag versioning](https://www.astronomer.io/docs/learn/airflow-dag-versioning) feature at work.
 From the Graph of the Dag, under `Options`, toggle between the two versions to see how the Dag structure has changed.